sebastianopriscan/TSPPH_PerformanceAnalysis/README.md

 The evaluated instances are taken from the following source(s) :

   - [TSPLIB95 : Gerhard Reinelt Universität Heidelberg Institut für Angewandte Mathematik](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/)

+As for the tests in TSPPartitionHeuristic, the solver used for the performance evaluation is HiGHS, see :

+- Parallelizing the dual revised simplex method Q. Huangfu and J. A. J. Hall Mathematical Programming Computation, 10 (1), 119-142, 2018.
+DOI: 10.1007/s12532-017-0130-5